danwallach/CalWatch/README.txt

      the correct resolutions; these downstream dependencies are all checked in, so unless you're changing the the icon, you don't need to rerun this csh script.
-Also note that you'll need the netpbm package installed to run it.)
+Also note that you'll need the Imagemagick package installed to run it.)

 /logdumps -- logcat plus notes from the various times that CalWatch has blown up